top of page

 Hello

 My name is Jonathan, I've been studying perfumery for almost five years now.
-I live in the Forest of Dean and I've worked in Film and television and the fashion industry for a long while before I have always been a creative at heart, writing books and scripts, painting oil paintings, making furniture, plonking away on my piano...
+I live in the Forest of Dean and I've worked in Film and television and the fashion industry for a long while before.
+I have always been a creative at heart, writing books and scripts, painting oil paintings, making furniture, plonking away on my piano...

 I found my love of scent early into my career, working with some really amazing fashion photographers at the top of their game.
 They used to send me off to Selfridges and Harrods to find candles for our studio and location shoots, and I had the best time wondering the counters, smelling candles made by companies who served emperors of France.
 Of course I could never afford these works of art myself, so I set about finding a way to make my own.

 So I ventured into aroma chemicals, hesitantly at first, the world was so different; Suddenly I was surrounded not by soaring, elegant structures, ancient and worldly, but by bricks and mortar, and some very basic tools.
-I had to learn the components by their very bones, and stitch and carve, and see what wild new creatures I could bring to life.
+I had to learn the components by their very bones, to stitch and carve, and see what wild new creatures I could bring to life.

 And finally I am confident enough to share those creations with you